pjholt1234/top-frag/parser-service/README.md

 - Client receives job ID immediately (non-blocking)

 ### 2. **Demo Parsing**
-- Uses `demoinfocs-golang` library to parse CS:GO demo files
+- Uses `demoinfocs-golang` library to parse CS2 demo files
 - Processes events in real-time as they occur in the demo
 - Temporary files are automatically cleaned up after processing (success, error, or panic)
 - Maintains game state throughout the parsing process